Brexit and the new points based immigration system — practical considerations for HR professionals

-The impact of COVID-19 and the resulting lockdown has obscured the fact that there are significant changes occurring in January 2021 which will fundamentally change immigration processes and compliance.
+The impact of COVID-19 and the resulting lockdown has obscured the fact that there are significant changes occurring in January 2021 that will fundamentally change immigration processes and compliance.

 On 31 December 2020, free movement ended along with the Brexit transition period.
 On 1 January 2021, a new single, global points-based immigration system (PBS) came into force.
 The new system applies to EEA and non-EEA citizens (unless they qualify under the Settlement Scheme as a result of living in the UK).

 HR professionals need to prepare for the changes now.

 We consider the issues that are concerning our HR clients and share answers to some of the questions that we have recently been asked:

 - Do I need to check that current EEA employees have applied or been granted pre-settled or settled status?

 - How does the new immigration system work?